-on surfaces under a range of temperatures and relative humidity
+on surfaces under a range of temperatures, relative humidity, and UV Index

 |% Virus Decay||Hours||Days|

-Relative Humidity and Temperature can be used to provide an estimated half-life for SARS-CoV-2 with this model with some degree of certainty.
-The predictive power is limited to temperature between 70°F-95°F and Relative Humidity between 20-60%.
+Relative humidity, temperature, and sunlight (UV) can be used to provide an estimated half-life for SARS-CoV-2 with this model with some degree of certainty.
+The predictive power is limited to temperature between 74-95°F and relative humidity between 20-60% for a UV index of 0, and a temperature of 68°F and 20% relative humidity for a UV index between 1.5 and 12.
 The formula below was developed in °C, but has been modified in the web calculator to use °F.

 - Preventing person-to-person spread of SARS-CoV-2 is the only means to reduce the impact of COVID-19 in the absence of an effective therapeutic.

-- Transmission occurs primarily through respiratory droplets produced by talking, coughing, & sneezing.
+- Transmission occurs primarily through respiratory droplets produced by talking, coughing and sneezing.

-- Contact with contaminated surfaces & objects may also contribute to spread.
+- Contact with contaminated surfaces and objects may also contribute to spread.

 - SARS-CoV-2 will survive in saliva and respiratory fluids on surfaces for extended periods of time under certain conditions.